 - Hotel Vincci Liberdade – Some rooms have Juliet balconies and views over the tree-lined shopping avenue.
 And that makes this hotel our favorite choice in this location.
 What we love is the excellent customer service from the front desk staff.

-2 ways to spend the day in Lisbon and one fantastic day excursion
+2 days in Lisbon and 1 fantastic full day excursion

 Lisbon’s hop-on/hop-off bus is as good as any other city.
 Yellow Bus Tours runs these tours.
 A popular way to get around, the bus quickly gets you from A to B and onto C with sightseeing commentary.